$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

-Fortunately, surface chemistry is controlled by the cap, not the substrate, once deposition exceeds certain thickness.
+Fortunately, surface chemistry is controlled by the cap, not the substrate, once deposition exceeds a certain thickness.
 To determine this thickness, we calculated adsorption energies \(E_{\text{bind}}\) for O, N, and H on Nb(110) and Ta(110) covered by 1–3 ML of Au, Ag, Pd, or Pt (lowest-energy site, referenced to \(\tfrac12E_{X_2}\)).
-In all cases \(E_{\text{bind}}\) was increased (reflecting less tendency to bind) with respect to bare Nb or Ta.
+In all cases \(E_{\text{bind}}\) increases (reflecting a reduced tendency to bind) relative to bare Nb or Ta.
 Crucially, passivation \emph{saturates} by $\sim$2 ML, beyond which further reductions in binding are marginal (see End Matter).
 Thus, even an ultrathin layer, provided it wets, can chemically passivate the surface.

-\ \\ \emph{Wetting/adhesion layers.---} Gold is a very promising candidate because it passivates well on ideal, oxygen-free Nb(110).
+\ \\ \emph{Wetting/adhesion layers.---} Gold is a very promising candidate because it passivates well on ideal, oxygen-free Nb(110), requires extremely low strain, and, along with Ag, presents the lowest surface energy of the metals studied.
 However, real substrates contain steps and residual oxygen.
 Under these conditions Au tends to dewet, producing pinholes that admit oxygen.
-Indeed, recent experimental work by Wang \emph{et al.}~find evidence of a tendency for three-dimensional growth of Au on oxygenated Nb surfaces\cite{wang2025epitaxial}.
+Indeed, recent experimental work by Wang \emph{et al.}~finds evidence of a tendency for three-dimensional growth of Au on oxygenated Nb surfaces~\cite{wang2025epitaxial}.
 Continuity is then restored only with a much thicker Au film, which exacerbates the proximity-induced suppression of $T_c$ and favors incoherent layer growth~\cite{oseroff2023measurements,de2024low,bal2024systematic}.

-To decouple adhesion from passivation, we introduce the idea of using a wetting/adhesion underlayer (WAL) that bonds to both sides—Nb/Ta below and Au above—so the Au cap can remain within the 2–3\,ML passivation window while keeping the normal-metal thickness within the superconducting budget (see Fig.\ref{fig:wal_diagram}).
+To decouple adhesion from passivation, we introduce the idea of using a wetting/adhesion underlayer (WAL) that bonds to both sides—Nb/Ta below and Au above—so the Au cap can remain within the 2–3\,ML passivation window while keeping the normal-metal thickness within the superconducting budget (see Fig.~\ref{fig:wal_diagram}).